 Typical Funding Amount: ~$2 billion

 Funds large, transformative projects that modernize intercity, commuter, and urban rail systems, as well as bus and ferry systems.
 Last call for projects included over $2 billion in available funding.
-STA recently received $10 million in funding from TIRCP for improvements to the SolanoExpress system, including:
+In 2018, STA recently received $10 million in funding from TIRCP for improvements to the SolanoExpress system.
+In the most recent cycle of TIRCP, STA was awarded $10.4 million in funding for improvements to regional transit facilities, including:

 Low Carbon Transit Operations Program (LCTOP)